Detecting Shearless Phase-Space Transport Barriers in Global Gyrokinetic Turbulence Simulations with Test Particle Map Models: Signatures of Shearless Tori in Gyrokinetic Simulations

-To put this method into practice, we use the fact that the computational mesh consists of 16 copies of an identical triangular mesh in the poloidal plane, with each mesh corresponding to a different toroidal slice.
-The ion gyrocenter distribution function \(F_i\) is available on the nodal points of this mesh.
-For this analysis we consider just minima and maxima in each isolated 2d poloidal plane.
-Then, since the computational mesh corresponds to a simplicial complex, we can use existing TDA libraries to compute the sublevel set persistent homology.
+Using these silhouettes, we can track how topological features of the ion gyrocenter distribution function \(F_i\) correlate with the avalanches observed in the physical fields.
+We focus on the detection of local maxima and minima of the ion gyrocenter distribution function \(F_i\) in each of the 16 computational toroidal planes over a range of values of time \(t\).
+When restricted to \(E_{\mu,K}\), this corresponds to finding local maxima and minima of planar functions.
 We use the simplex tree and representations modules of the GUDHI library \citep{boissonnat_simplex_2014,gudhi:FilteredComplexes,gudhi:PersistenceRepresentations} to compute the persistence diagrams and silhouettes.
-In this case, each connected component (\(H_0\) component) of the sublevel set corresponds to a minimum, while each `hole' (\(H_1\) component) corresponds to a maximum.
-An example silhouette computed from the data is shown in Figure~\ref{fig:blob_persistence}b, where the silhouette is shown in orange.

-Finally, using these silhouettes, we can track if the topological features of the ion gyrocenter distribution function \(F_i\) correlate with the avalanches observed in the physical fields.
-This is shown in the bottom panels (c) and (d) of Figure~\ref{fig:blob_phase_space}, where the silhouettes are plotted in a color panel. \(P_{blob}\) and \(P_{hole}\) correspond to the persistence of local maxima and minima of \(F_i\).
-Stronger persistence is shown with brighter colors, with the x-axis corresponding to the time and the y-axis approximately corresponding to radial location.
+The results of this analysis is shown in panels (c) and (d) of Figure~\ref{fig:blob_phase_space}, where the silhouettes are plotted in a color panel. \(P_{blob}\) and \(P_{hole}\) correspond to the persistence of local maxima and minima of \(F_i\), and stronger persistence is shown with brighter colors.
+Following the earlier discussion, peaks in the persistence along the vertical axis of these plots correlate with radial location of bands of maxima/minima in \(F_i\), while evolution of the peaks in the horizontal axis give the time evolution of these radial bands.

-The phase space blobs show a clear correlation with the incoming avalanches from the edge, showing that these avalanches are tied to local topological features of the ion gyrocenter distribution function.
+Focusing on panel (c), the phase space blobs show clear correlation with incoming avalanches from the edge, showing that these avalanches are tied to local topological features of the ion gyrocenter distribution function.
 These blobs consistently terminate at a particular value of \(F_i \approx 2.75\), which corresponds to the value of \(F_i\) aligned with the shearless torus.
-This indicates that the shearless phase-space barrier reconnection event observed in panel (a) is a generic feature of inward-propagating avalanches.
-Note that there are faint bands of outward propagating phase space holes visible in panel (d), although these are not as pronounced as the inward propagating phase space blobs.
+This indicates that the shearless phase-space barrier eddy detachment event observed in panel (a) is a generic feature of inward-propagating avalanches.
+Note that panel (d) shows faint bands of outward propagating phase space holes, although these are not as pronounced as the inward propagating phase space blobs.
 This is consistent with the expectation that turbulence spreading would be more relevant to the larger amplitude fluctuations coming from the edge.